peterdotjs/-deprecated-peterdotjs.github.com/source/_posts/2012-09-03-tab-resize-split-screen-layouts.markdown

 Additional Notes
 ------------------------
 Only tab/window id info is being used; browsing history is not.
-Google unfortunately sets Tabs and browsing history access as bundled together.
+Tabs and browsing history access as bundled together.